JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

 ### Install the ‘munin’ to monitor system vitals.

 The best way to keep running tabs on your server’s overall health is to use `munin`.
-It
+It basically keeps a running, web accessible visual log of your server’s overall health.
+Thing of it as an EKG for your server.
+To use it, first install it like so:

     sudo aptitude install munin munin-node

+If you notice we are installing `munin` itself as well as `munin-node` since `munin` can act as a centralized hub for the data `munin-node` generates.
+In this case we are going to host `munin` and `munin-node` on the same server.

 ### Install the ‘iptables’ firewall.